| Ko

 Network Switch Types and Selection

 Network switches emerged in the early 1990s to overcome the performance limitations of Ethernet networks.
-They addressed the inefficiency of traditional hubs that broadcast data to all ports by providing the capability to selectively forward frames based on destination MAC addresses, becoming a core component of modern network infrastructure.
-In the OSI (Open Systems Interconnection) 7-layer model, switches are classified from L1 to L7 based on which layer they operate at.
-Each layer’s switch has unique characteristics and purposes, analyzing protocol information at that layer to process traffic. ...
+Unlike traditional hubs, which broadcast data to all ports, switches can forward frames selectively based on destination MAC addresses.
+That capability made them a core component of modern network infrastructure.
+In the OSI (Open Systems Interconnection) 7-layer model, switches are classified from L1 to L7 according to the layer at which they operate.
+Each type has distinct characteristics and purposes, analyzing protocol information at its respective layer to process traffic. ...

 Network Sockets